yopeso/Taylor/README.md

 ### Excludes

-If you want to exclude a file or folder from checking create a new `.yml` file and call Taylor with `-ef /path/to/file` argument.
+If you want to exclude some files or folders from checking create a new `.yml` file and call Taylor with `-ef /path/to/file` argument.
 Default filename is `excludes.yml` and its default location is the folder specified by `--path` flag.